shreyaskorde16/Eye-pupil-segmentation/README.md

 ---
 `config.yaml`: Configuration file required for the YOLOv8 semantic segmentation model.

-`eye_tracking_v2.ipynb`: Contains python scripts to train and evaluate the YOLOv8semantic segmentation model.
+`eye_tracking_v2.ipynb`: Contains Python scripts to train and evaluate the YOLOv8semantic segmentation model.

 `masks_to_polygon.py`: Python script to convert the labels images i.e. masks to convert them into .txt format which is yolo format to train the model.

 `yolov8l-seg.pt`: contains all the weights of the model.
 To use the model we have to import this semantic segmentation model.

+`run\segment`: folder contains all the predictions and validation results of the YOLOv8 semantic segmentation model.

 # **Introduction**